Rishabhanatha: Akshaya Tritiya

 Jains believe that people did not know the procedure to offer food to a monk, since Rishabhanatha was the first one.
 His great-grandson, Shreyansa, a king of Gajapura (now Hastinapur) after recalling his previous birth in which he had offered food to a Jain monk keeping in mind all the dietary restrictions and preparing it to be free from all faults, offered him sugarcane juice (ikshu-rasa) with required procedure to break 400-days-long fast.
 Jains celebrate the event as Akshaya tritiya every year on the third day of the bright fortnight of the month Vaishaka (usually April).
 It is believed to be the starting of the ritual of ahara-daana (food offerings) from layperson to mendicants.

-Main entrance to the shrine housing Rishabhanatha's footprints at Hastinapur, where he broke his 400-day-long fast.